sivanminishira/mininet/AGENT_README.md

 * __Added two new topologies__: __SingleSwitchAndAgentTopo__(topo) & __TwoSwitchAndAgentTopo__(topo).

 Now if you know how to use mininet the rest is the just the same as using any other component in the network.
-You'll just need to change the Ryu defulte module- simple_switch to simple_switch_with_agent_support (file attached in Documentation) and run mininet with the above topologies or creat your own!
+You'll just need to change the Ryu default module- simple_switch to simple_switch_with_agent_support (file attached in Documentation) and run mininet with the above topologies or creat your own!

 ### On a personal note